gjhuizing/gjhuizing/README.md

-👋 I’m a PhD student at the ENS PSL & Institut Pasteur working under the joint suspervision of Gabriel Peyré and Laura Cantini.
+👋 I’m a PhD student at the ENS PSL & Institut Pasteur working under the joint supervision of Gabriel Peyré and Laura Cantini.
 My work focuses on the application of optimal transport to single-cell multiomics.